 Knowing the difference between a copay and coinsurance can help you determine which plan has the right coverage for you and your mental healthcare needs.

 A copay is a flat fee, not a percentage.
-Your copay may vary based on service; however, it will always be consistent for the same service, no matter how much your doctors bill is.
+Your copay may vary based on service; however, it will always be consistent for the same service — no matter how much the rest of your bill is.

 Coinsurance is a percentage of your bill, not a flat fee.
-In most insurance plans, you do not pay a co-insurance until after you’ve met your yearly deductible.
+In most insurance plans, you do not pay coinsurance until after you’ve met your yearly deductible.

-Once you hit your deductible, you will be responsible for your co-insurance until you hit your out-of-pocket maximum.
+Once you hit your deductible, you will be responsible for your coinsurance until you hit your out-of-pocket maximum.
 Your coinsurance will be billed to you after the time of service.

 Example: Ashley’s therapy appointment cost $120.
 Her copay is $20, and her coinsurance is 10%.
 She paid her $20 copay at the time of service.
 However, her yearly deductible is $1,000, and she has not put any bills toward it yet.
 This means Ashley will have to pay the additional $100 of her therapy bill out-of-pocket until she reaches $1,000 in bills.
 Once she hits her yearly deductible of $1,000, she will pay $10 out-of-pocket per therapy session using her coinsurance.